How to get Better Coat Condition in Dogs…

 1. Good Quality Protein

 The more protein you eat and the better quality it is the better your skin and coat will be.
 Simple.
 In this respect, if you chose a dry food product made with 50% carbs (structurally useless) and the legal minimum 20% protein (where most dry foods reside) of extremely poor quality, you can expect a poorer coat.
-That 20% protein, more often than not, comprises of cheap, indigestible “beet-pulp” or “corn-gluten” and a token amount of “meat meal”, meal being the grey powder produced by rendering plants.
+That 20% protein, more often than not, comprises of cheap, indigestible “beet-pulp” or “corn-gluten” and a token amount of meat meal, meal being the grey powder produced by rendering plants.
 Meat meal is not a good quality ingredient.
 It is highly processed meat waste, often made in a land far, far away.
 Needless to say, this is not high-quality protein.

 When you feed a token amount of poor quality protein to your dog their system must be choosy of where to use it, should it throw it all into a nice coat or keep the brain and organs maintained?
 Certainly the latter.
 After that, it might worry about the endocrine system (hormones), blood, bones etc. Waaay down the list is good looking hair!

 There is no comparison between a fresh diet for a good coat.
 If you feed your dog a biologically appropriate diet of meat, bone and maybe a little veg their diet will be very high in protein (60%), with good quality fresh fat (30%) and a little carbs.
 Now the body is free to be a bit more generous with its protein reserves, the skin will be fuelled and like a well-fed pot plant, hair will grow better.
 And a raw egg now and again, full of the freshest, most absorbable protein out there!

 If you’re buying a pre-made raw dog food, I like Paleo Ridge.
 Ethical, organic, all for the same price as the others.
 Really good stuff.
 If you’re in Britain you can pick up Paleo Ridge here.
 For folk on the island of Ireland you can find it at storganics.ie.
 For everyone else, you’ll find Paleo Ridge HQ here, they deliver most places.

 2. Good Quality Fats